samzorroak/webdev/README.md

-# webdev: My HTML, CSS, JS projects.
+# My HTML, CSS, JS projects.

 A collection of my front-end web development works built using HTML, CSS, and JavaScript.
 Each project focuses on design accuracy, responsive layouts, and interactive UI elements.
 Projects included: